ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/email_configuration.rst

 hundred or even more if you are on a dedicated server.
 A batch size of 300 in these cases is a good starting point.
 If you are having good success you can increase it until you begin experiencing time-outs.

-Note: Unless your mailing list numbers in the thousands you won't gain much of a speed gain from setting large batches.
+.. note:: Unless your mailing list numbers in the thousands you won't gain much of a speed gain from setting large batches.
 If you are using the less efficient "PHP mail" protocol then you will usually need to set a lower batch size; 50-100 is typical.

 Default Mail Format
 ~~~~~~~~~~~~~~~~~~~